Autoresponder Madness is a program created by Jeff Walker & Andre Chaperon, both popular internet marketers (IM).

 Autoresponder Madness in a nutshell:

 This program deals with email marketing.
-In most instances, to have a successful email marketing campaign, you need to first have a website, drive traffic to it, collect an email list and then build a relationship with your audience from which you can sell to again and again.
+In most instances, to have a successful email marketing campaign (it’s rare because of this), you need to first have a website, drive traffic to it, collect an email list and then build a relationship with your audience from which you can sell to again and again.

 There are many people who swear by email marketing and say that it is the only thing needed to have a stable online business.
 I am not one of these people and will explain why this program isn’t for everyone and can be substituted with well…nothing.